narasimhan-me/EngineO.ai/ARCHITECTURE.md

 ## 1. Overview

-SEOEngine.io is an AI-powered SEO automation platform for e‑commerce merchants (initially focused on Shopify).
+SEOEngine.io is an AI-powered SEO automation platform for e‑commerce merchants supporting multiple platforms (Shopify, WooCommerce, BigCommerce, Magento, and custom websites).
 It consists of:

 - A **Next.js 14** web application (frontend).
 - A **NestJS** API server (backend).